AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-product.md

 To add metrics and custom events from other reporting groups, click a **[!UICONTROL Selected Events]** link in the report header.

 Because the current time periods are not yet completed when you view data, this report can indicate a downward trend from the previous to the current time period.
-For example, there can be fewer visits today than yesterday, but only because the rest of the time period’s statistics have yet to occur.
+For example, there can be fewer visits today than yesterday, but only because the rest of the time period's statistics have yet to occur.

 ## Categories {#concept_3260EE45B2164E478E8A90E046D078AB}